 Why is rural broadband so bad?

 It all comes down to distance.
 Most of the internet is delivered through fibre optic cables.
-These cables are good because they let signals travel great distances without experiencing electronic interference.
+These cables are good because they let signals travel great distances without electronic interference.

 If you have fibre broadband, the ‘fibre’ is referring to the cable between your ISP and a cabinet close to your home.